 The mortgage interest deduction allows homeowners in the United States to deduct the annual amount of their mortgage interest from their taxable income.
+This deduction applies to any secured loans used to build, purchase, or improve a residence.
 The deduction provides an incentive for individuals to purchase and upgrade homes.
 The following types of interest are allowed:

 The mortgage interest deduction tends to skew the market for home ownership, since it effectively reduces the cost to purchase a home, thereby increasing demand.
 Without this deduction, home prices would likely decline to reflect the associated reduction in demand.